ananddtyagi/AP-GEC/README.md

 # Introduction #

-This is the repository for the model mentioned in the paper "Using ELECTRA’s discriminator to improve the BERT-based Grammatical Error Correction pipeline"
+This is the repository for the model mentioned in the paper "Using ELECTRA's discriminator to improve BERT-based Grammatical Error Correction"

 # Data #
 In order to replicate the results mentioned in the paper, first download the W\&I+LOCNESS Dataset from https://www.cl.cam.ac.uk/research/nl/bea2019st/data/wi+locness_v2.1.bea19.tar.gz .